talismanjt/forklore/README.md

 ![Owl and Fork Logo](assets/images/forklore-logo.png)

-## A modern, simple Recipe Cross-Platform mobile application
+## A modern, simple RecipeCard Cross-Platform mobile application
-Forklore is a sleek and efficient Recipe application developed using the Expo framework and React Native, crafted specifically for mobile platforms.
+Forklore is a sleek and efficient RecipeCard application developed using the Expo framework and React Native, crafted specifically for mobile platforms.
 Designed to enhance your culinary journey, Forklore offers users an intuitive and interactive interface for discovering, saving, and managing recipes effortlessly.

 ## Key Features